Black And Orange Legged Spider

 • Leg Pattern: Is the orange coloration uniform across all legs?
 Are there bands or markings?
 The exact pattern of orange on the legs is crucial for species differentiation.

-• Body Shape and Size: The spider's overall body shape – is it long and slender, or robust and round?
+• Body Shape and Size: The spider's overall body shape – is it long and slender, or reliable and round?
 Size is also important, as different species exhibit significant size differences.

 • Abdominal Markings: The abdomen often displays unique markings or patterns that are vital for identification.
 Look for spots, stripes, or other distinctive features.